espruino/EspruinoDocs/tutorials/Bangle.js Clock.md

     draw(); // draw immediately
   }
 });
-// Show launcher when middle button pressed Bangle.setUI("clock");
+/* Show launcher when middle button pressed
+This should be done *before* Bangle.loadWidgets so that widgets know if they're being loaded into a clock app or not */ Bangle.setUI("clock");
 // Load widgets
 Bangle.loadWidgets();